-Like Italy, Germany is divided into two hamlets, and we are now in the Bavarian imitation known as Oktoberfest.
 Since we are in Bavaria, what could be finer than a pleasant ride through the Black Forest?
 What could possibly go wrong?

 Answer: everything.
 As soon as the ride starts, your car is struck by lightning.
 You plunge through the darkness where you can’t see anything except the sound of your own screams.
 Wait–is that more lightning up ahead?
 Is that the cries of the dread evil forest spirit echoing in your brain?
 ARE THOSE THE EYES OF THE BIG BAD WOLF?
 WHO’S AFRAID OF THE BIG BAD WOLF?

 Eventually the ride comes to an end.
 You’ve learned your lesson though.
 Don’t ride rollercoasters through the Black Forest.